Makio64/vue-tiny-router/README.md

 - **0.98kb** with Brotli compression
 - **2.58kb** without compression

-### What Can You Do?
+### What Can I Do? 💪

-As a router, I can:

-- Basic routing: `$router.push('/home')`
-- Support route parameters: `$router.push('/user/:id')`
-- Redirects
-- History and memory modes
-- Default route
-- Route leave guard
-- Navigate back, forward, or to a specific step

-### Why Do You Exist?

-### What can you do ?
-As a router I'll got you covered! 💪
-- basic routing `$router.push('/login')`
-- parameters support `$router.push('/user/:id')`
-- leaveGuard
-- redirection support
-- history & memory support
-- back / forward / go(n)
+I focus on easily switch pages in your app.

+I support basic and dynamic routes, handle redirects, manage browsing history, and lazy loading.

+Finaly make smooth transition using my `leaveGuard` before leaving a page.

 ### Why do you exist?
-I'm design as an alternative to vue-router with simplicity and lightness as priority. ⚡
+My big brother `vue-router` was too heavy for my needs (~30kb vs ~1kb) so I'm design as an alternative with lightness as priority. ⚡

 ### I Need New Features?

-Feel free to open an issue or a pull request and let's discuss it.
+Feel free to open an issue or a pull request and let's discuss it. 💬

 When submitting a pull request, keep everything minimal and simple as much as possible.
 I wanna keep in shape! 🕺